privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

 The Bidding and Auction services can be deployed on Google Cloud Platform (GCP) or Amazon Web Services (AWS).
 We provide GCP and AWS support for using Bidding and Auction services with inference capabilities.
 Documentation for packaging and deploying Bidding and Auction services is available in the [Bidding and Auction services GCP cloud support and deployment guide][3] (GCP) and the [Bidding and Auction services AWS cloud support and deployment guide][4] (AWS).

 The inference capabilities require additional steps to configure cloud storage and Terraform-based services, and are described in this document.
-While inference for Bidding and Auction services is designed to be generalized to other services, inference support is currently limited to the Bidding service.
+While inference for Bidding and Auction services is designed in a generic way, inference support is currently limited to the Bidding service.

 To deploy and use the inference capabilities, you will:

-- Build and package the Bidding and Auction servers images.
+- Build and package the Bidding and Auction servers images that *includes the inference capabilities*.
 - Upload ML models to a cloud bucket and generate a metadata file summarizing all models you are using.
 - Update UDF code modules to invoke the inference JavaScript functions.
 - Supply additional inference-specific Terraform configurations to deploy the Bidding and Auction servers with inference enabled.